samuelgozlan/amplitude-dev-center/docs/data/destinations/google-cloud-storage.md

 1. In Amplitude Data, click **Catalog** and select the **Destinations** tab.
 2. In the Warehouse Destination section, click **Google Cloud Storage**.
 3. On the **Getting Started** tab, select the data you'd like to export.
 You can *Export events ingested today and moving forward*, *Export all merged Amplitude IDs*, or both.
-Also, you can specify event filtering.
+For events, you can also specify filtering conditions to only export events that meet certain criteria.

     !!!note